ccwang002/ccwang002.github.io/content/blogs/2022-03/thesis_in_latex.md

 ## Types of documents I will write in LaTeX in future
-I think LaTeX (and its ecosystem) has the following advantages over WYSIWYG editors:

-- Precise control of the layout
-- Automatic positioning of float objects (figures and tables)
-- Programmable and reusable visual components, especially powered by some packages
-- Excellent bibliography management
-- Excellent equation display

-The advantages above are stronger for a longer document, as WYSIWYG editors start to slow down and become difficult to manage, say, to change the figure style across the whole document.
-On the other hand, for LaTeX, while the compilation time becomes longer, it is usually running in the background.
-So if I need to write a report longer than 50 pages, I will definitely start with LaTeX based on my thesis setup.
+If I need to write a report longer than 50 pages, I will write in LaTeX and use my thesis setup.

+I also have been updating my CV in LaTeX.
-I also updated [my LaTeX based CV][my-CV] while I am playing with LaTeX for my thesis.
+While I am playing with LaTeX for my thesis, I also applied the new things I learned to [my CV][my-CV].
-In fact, I changed it with a different theme and rewrote many parts of the theme to utilize awesome packages.
+In fact, I applied a different theme and rewrote many parts of the theme to utilize the awesome packages.
+I like my new CV to be clean, minimalist, and easy to extend.
+I don't know yet if I want to create my one-page résumé in LaTeX.

+So is LaTeX worth learning if I am not going to write a book or a long report in future?

+It's a bad investment in time for sure, since I have been putting hours in learning LaTeX.
+But I have since been paying more attention to typography and layout of my documents in general.
+I appreciate certain aesthetics of the printings.
+And by trying to fulfill the desired look and feel in my documents, I've also improved my editing skills in all WYSIWYG editors (even Adobe InDesign) and webpages (CSS).
+It's hard to beat that artistic satisfaction of getting the style right.

+I am glad that I learned LaTeX.

 [my-phd-thesis]: https://github.com/ccwang002/phd-thesis